Pedagogy Vs Andragogy In eLearning: Can You Tell The Difference?

 Andragogy = andras (man) + ago (guide)

-You can conclude from the above that pedagogy is a child-focused teaching approach, whereas andragogy an adult-focused teaching approach; or, formally, pedagogy is the art and science of helping kids learn, whereas andragogy is the art and science of helping adults learn.
+From the above, you can conclude that pedagogy is a child-focused teaching approach, whereas andragogy is an adult-focused teaching approach.
+In other words, pedagogy is the art and science of helping kids learn, whereas andragogy is the art and science of helping adults learn.

-Before 1950, all research was focused on children and there wasn't much evidence about how adults learn.
-The term "andragogy", although known since 1833 when the German Alexander Kapp used it to refer to a theory of Plato, practically in modern education appears only after the early 1960s, that was used to express the distinct characteristics of adult learners that affect not only their learning motivation, but also their learning ability, compared to those of children.
-For Instructional Designers knowing these differences is critical, as engaging and motivating adult learners is certainly a challenging art.
-In this article, I'll share the differences between andragogy and pedagogy, so that you can make sure that you know everything you need in order to create motivational content and structure whether you create eLearning courses for adults or for children.
+Before 1950, all research was focused on children, and there wasn't much evidence about how adults learn.
+The term "andragogy," although known since 1833 when the German Alexander Kapp used it to refer to a theory of Plato, appears in modern education only after the early 1960s.
+It was used to express the distinct characteristics of adult learners that affect not only their learning motivation, but also their learning ability, compared to those of children.
+Understanding these differences is critical for Instructional Designers, as engaging and motivating adult learners is undoubtedly challenging.
+In the section below, we'll share the differences between andragogy and pedagogy, so you can ensure you know everything you need to create motivational content and structure, whether you create eLearning courses for adults or children.

 Pedagogy Vs Andragogy: 5 Main Differences

-Adult learners are self directed; they have control over their learning experience and they are 100% responsible for their own learning.
-They are also deeply involved not only in planning, but also in evaluating their learning, as they know what knowledge they want to acquire.
-On the contrary, young learners are not self-directed; they still depend on their teachers throughout the learning process.
-Therefore, their teachers should be responsible not only of what will be taught, but also of how it will be taught and evaluated.
+Most adults are self-directed learners; they have control over their learning experience and are 100% responsible for their learning.
+They are also deeply involved in planning and evaluating their education, as they know what knowledge they want to acquire.
+Adults learn differently compared to younger students, who are not self-directed and depend on their teachers throughout the learning process.
+Therefore, their teachers should be responsible for what will be taught and how it will be evaluated.

-Adult learners have clearly more experience than young learners.
-Their experience becomes the main resource of both their learning and the personal identity they have developed, as the richer and more diverse their experience, the more the diversity they can bring to their own learning.
-Young learners, on the other hand, present little personal experience by default, and so it is impossible for this experience to serve as a learning resource; it can be only used to build upon.
+Adult learners have more experience than young learners.
+Their experience becomes the leading resource of both their learning and the personal identity they have developed, as the more prosperous and diverse their experience, the more diversity they can bring to their learning.
+On the other hand, young learners present little personal experience by default, so this experience can't serve as a learning resource; it can only be used to build upon.

-What kind of knowledge adult learners are most interested in?
-Naturally, adult learners seek information that is useful in their personal lives and work environment.
-This audience demands that their learning is relevant to their real life issues, problems, and tasks, and that their education will boost their performance levels and help them live their lives in a better, and more satisfying way.
-Young audience’s learning, on the contrary, is subject centered, mearning that the subject determines the sequence according to which the learning content units will be presented and taught.
+What kind of knowledge are adult learners most interested in?
+Naturally, adult learners seek information that will be useful for them in their personal lives and work environments.
+Teaching adults requires that their learning be relevant to their real-life issues, problems, and tasks, and that their education boosts their performance levels and helps them live their lives better.
+Teaching children, on the other hand, is subject-centered, meaning that the subject determines the sequence according to which the learning content units will be presented and taught.

-Adult learners’ readiness to learn can be triggered by literally anything; a sudden change in their lives, a need for dealing with life tasks and problems more successfully, the desire for self-improvement and self-development, and so on.
+Adult learners' readiness to learn can be triggered by literally anything: a sudden change in their lives, a need to deal more successfully with life tasks and problems, the desire for self-improvement and self-development, and so on.
 Adults need to know why to learn something; as soon as they answer this question, they are ready to start.
-Children, on the other hand, are usually told what to learn; the reason behind their learning is developing their skills to achieve the next level of mastery.
+On the other hand, children are usually told what to know; their learning develops their skills to achieve the next level of mastery.

 What motivates adults to find time for their learning in their busy schedule?
-Mostly intrinsic motivators; self-esteem, self-confidence, desire for better quality of life, curiosity, self-development, and recognition are only a few factors that motivate adult learners to learn.
-Needless to say, intrinsic incentives are much more powerful than extrinsic ones, and thus adult learners, more often than not, are more satisfied with the learning process, more focused, more persistent, and more eager to apply their knowledge more frequently and successfully than younger learners.
-On the other hand, children and teenagers are mostly motivated by extrinsic factors, such as getting good grades or other perks, or avoiding the consequences of failure.
+The only factors motivating adult learners to learn are mostly intrinsic: self-esteem, self-confidence, desire for a better quality of life, curiosity, self-development, and recognition.
+Needless to say, intrinsic motivation is more powerful than extrinsic motivation.
+Adult learners, more often than not, are more satisfied with the learning process, more focused, more persistent, and more eager to apply their knowledge more frequently and successfully than younger learners.
+On the other hand, children and teenagers are motivated mainly by extrinsic factors, such as getting good grades or other perks, or avoiding the consequences of failure.

-It is clear that andragogy can be highly motivational, as adult learners are more goal oriented than younger learners; this is why offering them meaningful learning experiences can make a real difference in achieving learning outcomes.
+Andragogy can be highly motivational.
+Adult learners are more goal-oriented than younger learners, so offering them meaningful learning experiences can make a real difference in achieving learning outcomes.

 Design Impactful Learning Experiences with the Best Authoring Tool!